Facts about the animal kingdom

 However, there are some instances when scratching needs to be stopped.
 If your dog is exhibiting sterotypy whereby their scratching is a display of stress, then you not only need to stop the scratching, but you need to deal with the underlying reasons for its stress.
 Dogs can also scratch under fences or gates to try to get underneath.
 If they succeed they can get lost.
 Scratching needlessly on either your property or others can also cause expensive and/or time consuming damage.
 This is another reason some dogs will need to stop scratching.

-If you want to read similar articles to Why do Dogs Scratch the Ground?, we recommend you visit our Facts about the animal kingdom category.
+If you want to read similar articles to Why Do Dogs Scratch the Ground?, we recommend you visit our Facts about the animal kingdom category.

 Write a comment